dflex-js/dflex/packages/dom-gen/README.md

 ### Updating branches

-There's no point of having DOM tree map without the ability to update it according to some logic you've already implemented in your app.
-Following the common sense, you can do it easily with `setElmBranch`
+There's no point in having DOM treemap without the ability to update it according to some logic you've already implemented in your app.
+Following common sense, you can do it easily with `setElmBranch`.

 ```ts
 domGen.setElmBranch(sk: string, branch: string<id>|Array<ids>)